RedPitaya/Documentation/appsFeatures/examples/acqRF-exm1.rst

     SOCKET_write(tcpipObj,'ACQ:START');
     SOCKET_write(tcpipObj,'ACQ:TRIG CH1_PE');

-    // Wait for trigger
+    // Wait for the trigger
-    // Until trigger is true wait with acquiring
+    // Until the trigger is true wait to acquire
-    // Be aware of while loop if trigger is not achieved
+    // Be aware of the while loop if the trigger is not achieved
     // Ctrl+C will stop code executing

     xpause(1E+6)

-    // Read data from buffer
+    // Read data from the buffer

     signal_str=SOCKET_query(tcpipObj,'ACQ:SOUR1:DATA:OLD:N?
 800');

-    // Convert values to numbers.// First character in string is “{“
+    // Convert values to numbers.// First character in the string is “{“
-    // and 2 latest are empty spaces and last is “}”.
+    // and 2 latest are empty spaces and the last is “}”.
     signal_str=part(signal_str, 2:length(signal_str)-3)
     signal_num=strtod(strsplit(signal_str,",",length(signal_str)))';